chrishoina/blogrepo/ordsJavaScript/jwts/tutorial.md

     const dbActual = document.createElement('p');
     const crtUsr = document.createElement('p');

-    dbActual.innerHTML = `The current <code>SYSTIMESTAMP</code> for your database server is: <code>${ordsInfo.dbActual}</code>`;
+    // dbActual and crtUser refer to the output bind parameters found in the individual ORDS Resource Handlers.
+Refer to the ORDS > Resource Module section of part one of the blog series to review the ORDS Resource Module/Template/Handler definitons. dbActual.innerHTML = `The current <code>SYSTIMESTAMP</code> for your database server is: <code>${ordsInfo.dbActual}</code>`;
     crtUsr.innerHTML = `You are currently logged in as the following user: <code>${ordsInfo.crtUser}</code>` document.body.appendChild(dbActual);